DSRCorporation/cesrox/state.md

   * Uniffi can be added by pulling from https://github.com/DSRCorporation/cesrox/tree/ffi-library
     * Bad:
       * requires struct fields to be public
-      * we have to use `dictioaries` and write additional wrapper object to make it more language friendy.
+      * we have to use `dictionaries` and write additional wrapper object to make it more language friendly.

 ### Parside